Johannes1023/second-brain-architecture/README.md

 ```

 This bounds a typical interaction to four file reads plus whatever notes the task actually needs, instead of a scan that grows with the portfolio.
 The index grows by one line per note, which is why the catalog stores a one-line `description` rather than a summary.

+### Beyond chat: a knowledge base for narrower automations

+A conversational agent is one consumer of this vault, not the only one.
+The same notes, fixed areas, fixed frontmatter, clearly labeled fields, are also built to be read by narrower, single-purpose automations: drafting the annual operating-cost statement from a property's living area and a tenant's advance payments, calculating an index-linked rent increase from a lease's start date and the applicable index-rent rule, monitoring rent receipts and loan interest and principal payments, tracking repairs and their costs, assembling the figures a tax return needs, or logging correspondence with an external building manager.
+Each automation is scoped to the area(s) it needs, `AGENTS.md` section 8 lists which, rather than parsing free text out of an inbox each time.

 ## Getting started